nuts-foundation/nuts-node/docs/pages/getting-started/5-authentication.rst

 - the user interacts with the XIS/ECD via a recent browser capable of running javascript.
 - the vendor has a Nuts node running.
-- the Nuts node contains a DID for the organization of the user.
+- the Nuts node controls a DID for the organization of the user.

 Exposed endpoints
 =================